 Bright Green Issues Statement of Intent on Illegal Short Selling Activities

-/EIN News/ -- GRANTS, N.M., Feb.
-03, 2023 (GLOBE NEWSWIRE) -- Bright Green Corporation (NASDAQ: BGXX) (“Bright Green” or “the Company”), one of the very few companies selected by the U.S. government to grow, manufacture, and sell, legally under federal and state laws, cannabis and cannabis-related products for research, pharmaceutical applications and affiliated export, today announced it has begun a review of the trading patterns of the Company's common stock since its listing and will monitor the stock activity going forward.
+GRANTS, N.M., Feb.
+03, 2023 (GLOBE NEWSWIRE) -- Bright Green Corporation BGXX ("Bright Green" or "the Company"), one of the very few companies selected by the U.S. government to grow, manufacture, and sell, legally under federal and state laws, cannabis and cannabis-related products for research, pharmaceutical applications and affiliated export, today announced it has begun a review of the trading patterns of the Company's common stock since its listing and will monitor the stock activity going forward.
 The Company values its shareholders and wants to have all available data at its disposal to act in its fiduciary capacity.

 "The integrity of our stock is of the utmost importance to us and our shareholders," said Terry Rafih, Executive Chairman of the Board of Bright Green.
 "With our recent EB-5 announcement a lot of activity ensued and we can see an underperformance of our shares compared to the market, which is a clear indication of the illegal short selling activities that have taken place and these activities have had a significant effect on the value of our stock.
 We will not tolerate these illegal activities that artificially depress the value of our stock and we are committed to protecting the interests of our shareholders and ensuring that the value of their investment is not artificially depressed."